influxdata/flux/docs/SPEC.md

 A tables schema consists of its group key, and its column's labels and types.

+[IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types

-#### Stream
+### Stream of tables

-A stream represents a potentially unbounded dataset.
+A stream represents a potentially unbounded set of tables.
-A stream grouped into individual tables.
+A stream is grouped into individual tables using the group key.
 Within a stream each table's group key value is unique.

+[IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types

-#### Missing values
+### Missing values

 A record may be missing a value for a specific column.
 Missing values are represented with a special _null_ value.
 The _null_ value can be of any data type.

 [IMPL#300](https://github.com/influxdata/platform/issues/300) Design how nulls behave

-#### Operations
+### Transformations

-An operation defines a transformation on a stream.
+Transformations define a change to a stream.
-All operations may consume a stream and always produce a new stream.
+Transformations may consume an input stream and always produce a new output stream.

-Most operations output one table for every table they receive from the input stream.
+Most transformations output one table for every table they receive from the input stream.

-Operations that modify the group keys or values will need to regroup the tables in the output stream.
+Transformations that modify the group keys or values will need to regroup the tables in the output stream.

-An operation produces side effects when it is constructed from a function that produces side effects.
+A transformation produces side effects when it is constructed from a function that produces side effects.

+Transformations are repsented using function types.

-### Built-in operations
+### Built-in transformations

+The following functions are preassigned in the universe block.
+These functions each define a transformation.

 #### From